vespa-engine/blog/_posts/2021-02-16-image-similarity-search.md

 That is better.
 The original product is removed from the list of similar products.

-If we want to add a price filter we can do that to.
+If we want to add a price filter, we can do that too.
 In the below example we filter also by price, to limit the search for nearest neighbors by a price filter.

 We still ask for the 3 nearest neighbors.
 We could do so automatically or giving the user a choice of price ranges using [Vespa's grouping and aggregation support](https://docs.vespa.ai/en/grouping.html).